-How Much Do Instagram Influencers Make?
+How Much Can You Make As A Instagram Influencer?
 2021 Top Earners

 Instagram launched in 2010 and was purchased by Facebook for $1 billion in 2012.
 Facebook doesn’t disclose how much money it’s pulling in from Instagram, but what is known is that Instagram has grown to have more users and a better engagement rate — as much as 50 times higher — than Twitter, according to Business Insider.

 If you’ve been on Instagram, you’ve probably noticed some of your favorite accounts will recommend products.
 Some do so more subtly than others — you may see a full infomercial or find that the poster uses hashtags or tags products in the photo.
 It’s likely the Instagrammer is getting paid.
 And the more followers they have, the higher the “influencer” status and the more money they can make.

 You don’t have to be Dwayne “The Rock” Johnson or Ariana Grande, two of the most followed accounts — with over 200 million followers — to make serious cash for promoting a product or to get freebies, such as an all-expense-paid trip.
 Read on to learn how much do Instagram influencers make — and how you can earn some money, too.